 News Cops seek suspect in Harlem subway slashing Police described the suspect in a Harlem subway slashing as 6-feet-2-inches and 200 pounds.
 Photo Credit: NYPD By Jamie Reysen email@example.com @AlisonFox Updated February 4, 2016 8:00 AM Print Share fbShare Tweet Email Police are looking for a suspect who slashed a straphanger at a subway station in Harlem early Sunday.
 Cops said that a 27-year-old male victim was slashed by a man waiting on a subway platform after the victim argued with a woman on a southbound 2 train just after 3 a.m.
 The man got off the train at the 110th Street station and was confronted by a male suspect over his argument with the female straphanger, according to police.
 The two men allegedly fought, and the suspect slashed the victim over his left eye with a knife, cops said.
 Both the suspect and the woman then fled the station following the slashing, cops said.
 Police described the suspect as 6-feet-2-inches and 200 pounds.
 Anyone with information on him is asked to call Crime Stoppers at 800-577-TIPS.
 By Jamie Reysen firstname.lastname@example.org @AlisonFox Alison covers law enforcement and breaking news.
 She previously worked at The Wall Street Journal, and has a master’s degree from Northwestern University and bachelor’s from the University of Wisconsin at Madison.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.